SringayKeno/MechaCarStatisticalAnalysis/README.md

 ### Summary

-* Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+* Question?
+Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

  PR(.|t|) value in the summary (image above, and below) represent the proability that each coefficient contributes a ramdom amount of variance to the linear model.